Dmitri9149/Web-application-with-Rust/README.md

 ```
 client_modules
 ```
-to populate the databases (change the placeholders path.to.file..... to real paths) run:
+to populate the databases (change the placeholders path.to.file..... to real paths):
 (find the files in ```server_modules```)
 ```
 psql -U truuser -d houseplants_a < path.to.file_plants_and_members.sql